samuelcg20/tp/docs/UserGuide.md

 - Solution: Compare with the command’s “Format” in this guide; remove extras and include all required prefixes.

-Problem: “Member is already marked for attendance at this event”
+- Problem: “Member is already marked for attendance at this event”
 - Reason: Duplicate attendance.
-The phone number of each member (e.g., `Alex Tan [90000001]`) is used to uniquely identify if a member is already an attendee (This is because phone numbers are always unique to each member!).
-You can still view attendees by name for quick recognition.
+The phone number of each member (e.g., `Alex Tan [90000001]`) keeps every attendee unique even when names repeat.
+The list still reads by name—the bracketed phone just disambiguates duplicates.
 - Solution: No action needed or use `unmark m/<MEMBER_INDEX> e/<EVENT_INDEX>` first.

 Problem: “Member is not marked at this event”